2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Spirit of Love

-In Colosians 1 there is a Spirit of love (Col. 1:8).
+In Colossians 1 there is a Spirit of love (Col. 1:8).
 This is the love-giving aspect of the Spirit.
-A person's natural love can only go so far; only the all-inclusive love of Spirit can enable someone to love all the saints, regardless of their personal preferenece (Col. 1:4).
+A person's natural love can only go so far; only the all-inclusive love of Spirit can enable someone to love all the saints, regardless of their personal preference (Col. 1:4).

 ### Eternal Spirit